chainer/chainer/docs/source/tutorial/ptb.rst

 -----------------------------------------------

 In order to evaluate the language model, we use the **perplexity**.
+Generally, the perplexity is the measure how well the proposed proposed probability model :math:`P_{\rm model}` predicts a separate test sample :math:`x_1, x_2, ..., x_N` drawn from the unknown probability distribution :math:`P`.
 Let the evaluation dataset be :math:`D = \{X^{(n)}\}_{n=1}^{|D|}`, the :math:`n`-th
 sentence size be :math:`T^{(n)}`, and the vacablary size be :math:`V`.
 The perplexity is :math:`b^z`, s.t.